stand115/chatterbox-server/README.md

 #chatterbox-server

+## Overview

+Chatterbox is a private chat service.
+- The default server uses Express (express-server.js)
+- There is also a Node JS implementation (basic-server.js)

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This was a project done at Hack Reactor with a partner.